 Research has shown that typical autistic characteristics such as attention to detail, affinity for repetitive tasks, and introversion are all traits that lend themselves to becoming a successful employee within the tech industry.
 For this reason, some researchers have dubbed autism the “Geek Syndrome”.
 With the $50k+ average annual salary for entry-level, full-time web developers, tech is an attractive industry to pursue careers in.

 Over the last decade, companies such as Microsoft and SAP have implemented autism hiring initiatives.
 This was done not to combat autistic unemployment or for corporate social responsibility, but because they have seen that adults with autism can be exceptional employees and drive innovation when provided the right structure, mentorship, and on-boarding.

 Positive Characteristics of Autistic Employees in the Workforce

 Why We Started Coding Autism

 It is completely unacceptable that our autistic community is experiencing an over 80% unemployment and underemployment rate.
 As passionate advocates who have either been diagnosed with autism ourselves or have family members affected with autism, we understand that with the right resources, training, coaching, and environment that individuals with autism can thrive in the workforce, demonstrating themselves as highly qualified and dedicated employees.

-By founding Coding Autism and launching the ASPIRE Web Development Immersive, we are moving one step closer towards slashing the 80% unemployment and underemployment, and in turn creating highly qualified, skilled, and eager to work autistic employees to fill job vacancies in the tech industry.
+By founding Coding Autism and launching our online coding academies, we are moving one step closer towards slashing the 80% unemployment and underemployment, and in turn creating highly qualified, skilled, and eager to work autistic employees to fill job vacancies in the tech industry.

 Coding Autism solves three major problems.